Trademark Logo

 If your logo is color trademarked, you cannot change the color without filing a new trademark application or amending an existing trademark application.
 Therefore, you should always obtain trademark protections for all versions, colors, and iterations of your logo.

-Here are the ten steps for filing a trademark application, including at the state level:
+Here are the ten steps for filing a trademark application:

 1. Step 1.
 Perform a preliminary and comprehensive clearance search